 Everything has a lifespan, and the paint on the exterior of your home is no exception.
-After a certain amount of time every house should be repainted, no matter the condition of its surface.
+Harsh winters, brutal summers and everything in between; the outside of your home and your house paint, experience them all!
+After a certain amount of time every house should be repainted, no matter the condition of its surface or durability of the paint or paint color.
+Acrylic paint is often thought of as the most durable.
 A fresh coat of paint will help keep the home protected and looking its best.

-Additionally, if you have the house painted while it's still in favorable condition, the repainting process will be easier, which means it will be completed in a shorter time span and for lower costs.
+Additionally, if you have the house painted while it’s still in favorable condition, then professional painters can perform the repainting process much more easily, which means it will be completed in a shorter time span and for lower costs.

 If you’re not the original owner of the property, then a painting contractor can help you determine the age of the paint.